wurstscript/WurstScript/manual.md

 		// returns the number of elements in the set function size() returns int

-		// checks wether a certain element is in the set function contains(T t) returns boolean
+		// checks whether a certain element is in the set function contains(T t) returns boolean

 	class SetImpl<T> implements Set<T>